The Guardrail Capstone

 Bridge Questions

-Ephesians 5:1–2 — "Follow God's example, therefore, as dearly loved children and walk in the way of love, just as Christ loved us and gave Himself up for us as a fragrant offering and sacrifice to God."
+1 Be imitators of God, therefore, as beloved children, 2 and walk in love, just as Christ loved us and gave Himself up for us as a fragrant sacrificial offering to God.

-1 Peter 2:21 — "To this you were called, because Christ suffered for you, leaving you an example, that you should follow in His steps."
+21 For to this you were called, because Christ also suffered for you, leaving you an example, that you should follow in His footsteps:

 The Wonder Question